mendix/docs-site-test/content/en/docs/releasenotes/deployment/sap-cloud-platform.md

 tags: ["release notes", "deployment", "cloud environment", "SAP", "SAP Cloud"]
 ---

-These release notes cover changes to deployment to [SAP Business Technology Platform](/developerportal/deploy/sap-cloud-platform) (SAP BTP — formerly SAP Cloud Platform).
-There are separate release notes for other deployment targets, see [Deployment](deployment) release notes page for further information.
+These release notes cover changes to deployment to [SAP Business Technology Platform](/developerportal/deploy/sap-cloud-platform/) (SAP BTP — formerly SAP Cloud Platform).
+There are separate release notes for other deployment targets, see [Deployment](/releasenotes/developer-portal/deployment/) release notes page for further information.

 For information on the current status of deployment to SAP BTP and any planned releases see [Mendix Status](https://status.mendix.com/).

 ## 2021

+### December 9th, 2021

+#### Improvements

+* We added a configurator to help you create a custom *xs-security-json* file to configure an XSUAA service.
+For more information, see [XSUAA Connector for SAP Business Technology Platform](/partners/sap/sap-xsuaa-connector/).

 ### October 14th, 2021

 #### Improvements

 * We added the ability to provide a custom *xs-security.json* file to configure an XSUAA service.
 This allows you to apply the configuration every time your app is deployed.
-You can add your configuration by unbinding and rebinding the XSUAA service in the [Services](/developerportal/deploy/sap-cloud-platform#binding-services) tab.
+You can add your configuration by unbinding and rebinding the XSUAA service in the [Services](/developerportal/deploy/sap-cloud-platform/#binding-services) tab.

 ### August 30th, 2021